dmsoares/my-monad-tutorial/monad-tutorial.md

 More precisely, and pardon my shamelessness, this is an attempt at explaining it to **myself**.
 I just thought that it could be fun to bring along anyone else that would also like to think about this with me.

-To be totally honest upfront, I don't think one can understand what a monad is just by reading a small essay like this one.
-One needs to get their hands dirty.
-The will to write this tutorial came about around 10 months into my journey to the realm of Haskell and functional programming.
-Ten whole months to _get_ monads!
-I'm not sure this is a testament to my slowness or to my perseverance, but I hope it's the latter.

 Another disclaimer should be made: I'm talking about **monads** as they appear in programming languages such as Haskell.
 I (unfortunately) still only have a very small clue about what a monad is in terms of **Category Theory**, but I will get there eventually as well!

 Anyway, here is my attempt.
 If I am the only one coming out of this tutorial with a bit more clarity on the matter I will be happy.
 If anyone else gets something out of it as well I will be delighted.
-Any criticisms will leave me ecstatic.
+Any criticisms will make me ecstatic.

 # The problem